-My first encounter with Intelligence Quotient, aka IQ, was 25 years ago during my preliminary exam for the mandatory military service.
-In those years Serbia was part of a former socialist federation of Yugoslavia along with couple of more countries and avoiding army service was impossible.
-Everybody had to go to serve the "time" for one whole year and they used those preliminary tests to better fit you into suitable unit and doing a form of an IQ test was part of it.
-They didn't give us the result, but I probably did it pretty well since they put me to be main operator of a ground-to-ground missile unit.
-At least my little bit higher intelligence than average "soldier" spared me from the mud, dirt, long marches, carrying heavy weaponry and other meaningless activities of the service.
-So I spent most of the time in a classroom surrounded with state of the art simulators, playing video games made specially for practicing real time guidance of the missile in simulated environments.
-The little rocket itself was too expensive so we never fired the real one, so more or less, even-though I would never participate the military if I was asked, my "time" passed smoothly and surprisingly enjoyable as I made couple of good friendships there.
+My first encounter with intelligence quotient, aka IQ, was 25 years ago during my preliminary exam for the mandatory military service.
+In those years, Serbia was part of a former socialist federation of Yugoslavia along with a couple of more countries, and avoiding army service was impossible.
+Everybody had to go to serve the "time" for one whole year, and they used those preliminary tests to better fit you into a suitable unit, and doing a form of an IQ test was part of it.
+They didn't give us the result, but I probably did it pretty well since they put me to be the main operator of a ground-to-ground missile unit.
+At least my little bit higher intelligence than average "soldier" spared me from the mud, dirt, long marches, carrying heavy weaponry, and other meaningless activities of the service.
+So I spent most of the time in a classroom surrounded by state-of-the-art simulators, playing video games made specially for practicing real-time guidance of the missile in simulated environments.
+The little rocket itself was too expensive, so we never fired the real one, so more or less, even though I would never participate in the military if I was asked, my "time" passed smoothly and was surprisingly enjoyable as I made a couple of good friendships there.

-Keeping in mind that IQ is just a measurement of our intelligence, even if there is a public criticism among scientific circles, the question is - are we able to maintain it?
+Keeping in mind that IQ is just a measurement of our intelligence, even if there is a public criticism among scientific circles, the question is: are we able to maintain it?
 Can it be improved by exercises or special diets?
-Many say yes and I agree fully.
+Many say yes, and I agree fully.
 However, it's not completely clear or defined what intelligence really is, whether it is just a way how our brain operates with internal memory or there is something alternative to modern CPUs in our heads that with different people comes with different performance.
-Either way, it is possible to at least maintain the IQ by solving puzzles from time to time, keeping your brain busy by daily watching, reading and thinking about various topics and adjust your diet according to your organism and its expectations keeping it satisfied by digesting the food and drinks it is comfortable with.
-I know it is vague, but this is simple true, nobody knows your body better than you, so try to listen its needs more than your friend's advice.
-Nutritional advice by professional could also come handy and helpful as well as reading and exploring the scientific articles and experiences.
+Either way, it is possible to at least maintain the IQ by solving puzzles from time to time, keeping your brain busy by daily watching, reading, and thinking about various topics, and adjusting your diet according to your organism and its expectations, keeping it satisfied by digesting the food and drinks it is comfortable with.
+I know it is vague, but this is simply true: nobody knows your body better than you, so try to listen; it needs more than your friend's advice.
+Nutritional advice by professionals could also come handy and helpful, as well as reading and exploring the scientific articles and experiences.

-One particular study comes to my mind - I recently stumbled on Science Daily article reporting a study performed by Prof. Mark Weiser of Tel Aviv University's Department of Psychiatry.
+One particular study comes to mind: I recently stumbled on a Science Daily article reporting a study performed by Prof. Mark Weiser of Tel Aviv University's Department of Psychiatry.
 In the study, conducted with 20,000 Israeli Army recruits and veterans, the average IQ for a non-smoker was about 101, while the smokers' average was more than seven IQ points lower at about 94, and the IQs of young men who smoked more than a pack a day were lower still, at about 90.
-So there you go, numbers don't lie.
+So there you go; numbers don't lie.
 I am sure armies all over the world will never ban smoking in their facilities.
-It would be wrong for the moral and it could make soldiers to start thinking.
+It would be wrong for the morals, and it could make soldiers start thinking.
 Scary.
 Literally.
 Satirically.

-Criticism aside, IQ tests are today standardized and carried by organizations like Mensa International providing good monitoring of IQ trends among countries, social groups, races, genders, etc. It also gives us data about IQ trend worldwide.
-What would you think where it is going?
+Criticism aside, IQ tests are today standardized and carried by organizations like Mensa International, providing good monitoring of IQ trends among countries, social groups, races, genders, etc. It also gives us data about IQ trends worldwide.
+What would you think of where it is going?
 Are we going to be smarter or dumber in the future?
-According to Fourmilab Switzerland and their article named Global IQ: 1950-2050, the mean population IQ is completely opposite to the population growing chart.
-The mean population IQ dropped for 5 points from the year of 1950 to predicted IQ in the year of 2050.
-It seams that we are getting down with our social IQ year after year.
+According to Fourmilab Switzerland and their article named Global IQ: 1950-2050, the mean population IQ is completely opposite to the population growth chart.
+The mean population IQ dropped by 5 points from the year 1950 to the predicted IQ in the year 2050.
+It seems that we are getting down with our social IQ year after year.
 No wonder why reality TV shows like "Big Brother" are more popular than adventure movies or scientific documentaries.

-If I would like to show you the funny side of the dropping IQ trends I would only advise you to watch first couple of minutes of the movie "Idiocracy".
-Famous narrated introduction of the movie goes like this: "Evolution does not necessarily reward intelligence.
+If I would like to show you the funny side of the dropping IQ trends, I would only advise you to watch the first couple of minutes of the movie "Idiocracy".
+The famous narrated introduction of the movie goes like this: "Evolution does not necessarily reward intelligence.
 With no natural predators to thin the herd, it began to simply reward those who reproduced the most and left the intelligent to become an endangered species."
-Here is the first part of the intro I found on FoxConnect channel, it's hilarious:
+Here is the first part of the intro I found on the FoxConnect channel; it's hilarious:

 Original post date: April 2012, Updates: June 2016, May 2018